One source of truth

 Every source, one model.

-architrace reads Confluence spaces, architecture repos, ADR markdown or AsciiDoc, and agent rule files — at every level, from org-wide standards to service-local decisions.
-Each is extracted as a first-class entity linked back to its origin.
+architrace reads Confluence spaces, architecture and code repos, ADR markdown or AsciiDoc, infrastructure docs and agent rule files — at every level, from org-wide standards to service-local detail.
+From them it extracts decisions, constraints, guidelines, security policies and shared domain language as first-class entities, each linked back to its origin — including the decisions and rules that were never formally recorded, only implied across your docs.
 Your documentation stays where it is.

 02 curate